seancarmody/Protovis-Loader/readme.txt

 1. Upload 'pv-loader' to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use the [pvis] shortcode to add protovis code to your post
+1. Use the [pvis] shortcode to add protovis code to your post (see [Screenshots](http://wordpress.org/extend/plugins/protovis-loader/screenshots/) for an example)

 == Frequently Asked Questions ==